Imanexx/imanexx.github.io/_comp2521/intro_to_time_complexity.md

 To analysis the "Worst Case Time Complexity", we want to provide an input that makes the algorithm run for the most amount of time.
 The 'worst' input array we can provide for this example is one where '2' is in the last position.

-This way we are analyzing the 'most' amount of work the algorithm will have to do for any given input.
+This way we are analysing the 'most' amount of work the algorithm will have to do for any given input.

 <div class="mermaid">
 graph TD;